Saish459/Lung-X-Ray-Diagnosis/README.md

-# Lung X-ray Classification with Deep Learning
+# Diagnosing Lung X-rays using Deep Learning

 🔬 A deep learning model to classify lung X-ray images into different categories: Normal, Viral Infection, and COVID-19.